-Sometimes, however, this differentiation is not so obvious.
-Here’s what to look for when you’re unsure of whether or not a survey panel is actually legitimate.
+Sometimes, however, distinguishing between a scam and a legitimate paid survey site, is not so obvious.
+Here’s what to look for when you’re unsure of whether or not a survey panel is actually run by a legitimate company.

 Bare Bones, 1-Page Signup Forms

-A site that simply asks for your first and last name and e-mail address is usually a scam site and not a market research panel.
-If the initial signup page looks over simplified, be weary – most online survey companies collection additional information so they can better target panellists for available surveys.
+A website that simply asks for your first and last name and e-mail address could be a scam site and not an actual market research panel.
+If the initial signup page looks over simplified, be wary – most online survey companies collection additional information so they can better target survey takers for available surveys.
 Be cautious with these ‘bare bones’ websites and keep these next red flags in mind.

 No Company Information

-Similar to a 1-page registration, many survey scam websites do not provide any information at all regarding their business.
-Marketing research companies willingly disclose information regarding their company headquarters, company history, survey panel information, etc. It’s a way for them to not only establish trust between them and new survey takers, but also to businesses who are considering hiring them to conduct surveys.
-A website lacking this important ‘about us’ page may be an online survey scam website.
+Similar to a 1-page registration website, many survey scam websites do not provide any information at all regarding their business.
+Marketing research companies willingly disclose information regarding their company headquarters, company history, survey panel information, etc. not only in order to demonstrate that they are credible, but also to attract clients who are looking to conduct studies.
+A website lacking a basic ‘About Us’ page may potentially be an online survey scam website.

-Some online survey websites will make claims that include making exorbitant sums of money.
-For example, a claim stating earnings of $150 a day taking online surveys is most likely fraudulent.
-Most verifiable market research companies encourage panellists to take online surveys because their opinions are valuable and influence the products and services of tomorrow.
-Reasonable compensation for surveys is usually awarded to panellists, but taking surveys is not a huge money-making endeavour.
+Some online survey websites will make claims and suggestions about making exorbitant sums of money.
+For example, a claim stating that earning $150 a day is typical when taking their online surveys is most likely fraudulent.
+Most verifiable market research companies encourage survey takers to take online surveys because their opinions are valuable and they can influence the products and services of tomorrow.
+Reasonable compensation for surveys is typically offered to respondents, but taking surveys is not a huge money-making endeavor.
 Websites promising otherwise should be thoroughly investigated.

-If there is any question in your mind that a website you visit is not that of an online survey company, but is instead an online survey scam – do not complete the registration form!
-Once you hit ‘submit’ on a form, you are agreeing to having your information used in ways that you might not agree with.
-If you’re still feeling adventurous, complete the panel registration form, but set up an alternate e-mail address and provide this address as your contact e-mail.
+If you’re still feeling adventurous, before completing the registration form, set up an alternate e-mail address and provide this address as your contact e-mail.
 This way, if your judgement is incorrect, at least the spam you end up receiving will go to a less important e-mail account.

 How to Find Legitimate Online Surveys